TouK/nussknacker/docs/scenarios_authoring/Spel.md

 On the other hand, `map` describes "generic" structure - Nussknacker tacitly assumes it can contain **any** field, but only of certain type (e.g. we can have a "map of Strings", "map of Integers" etc. If this type is `Unknown` the values might be of any type).

-Nussknacker usually infers structure of record from external source (e.g. AVRO schema), but it can also detect it from map literals.
+Nussknacker usually infers structure of record from external source (e.g. Avro schema), but it can also detect it from map literals.

 ### Arrays/lists